fetchai/agents-aea/docs/ml-skills.md

 4. Run the `ml_data_provider` AEA.
 Navigate to its logs and copy the multiaddress displayed.

-5. Navigate to the settings of the `car_data_buyer` and under `connections/fetchai/p2p_libp2p:0.22.0` update as follows:
+5. Navigate to the settings of the `ml_model_trainer` and under `components > connections/fetchai/p2p_libp2p:0.22.0` update as follows:
 ``` bash
 {
   "delegate_uri": "127.0.0.1:11001",